 This recipe makes one tall 9 inch inch cake.
 If using 8 inch cake pan line the sides of the pan as cake will be little taller than 9 inch cake.
-You can double this recipe to make 10 inch cake.
-Be sure to use heating core if using 10 inch cake pan.
+You can double this recipe to make 10 inch cake or 9x13 rectangular cake.
+Be sure to use heating core if using 10 inch round cake pan.

 Preheat oven 350F.
 Butter and flour your baking pan, line the bottom with parchment.
 Or use nonstick spray and line the bottom with parchment.

 In a large bowl whisk together flour (1 and 1/2cup), salt (1/4tsp) and baking powder (1tsp), set aside.

 In a clean bowl, whip egg whites ( 4 egg whites) with a pinch of cream of tartar or 1/2tsp lemon juice/white distilled vinegar(optional).
 Beat until foamy.
 Then gradually add 1/2 of the granulated sugar (1/2cup).
 Beat until stiff, shiny and moist peaks are formed.
 Don't over beat of meringue will be dry.

 Gently scrape the meringue into another bowl.
 Set aside.
 Now we are going to prepare egg yolk mixture, no need to clean the mixer bowl.